BasLijten/get-sitecore-nuget-packages/Readme.md

 # How to use

 This readme describes how to use the scripts to fill the VSTS feeds for Sitecore

 ## gather sitecore nuget packages and its dependencies

 First, run the snippet below.
-The sitecoreversion is the revision of Sitecore:
+The sitecore version is the revision of Sitecore:

 sitecore version | revision
 :--- | :---